zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 mixed with tests from normal GUI tests, a separate installation of Backend is required, and that might not need any GUI at all.

-Another aspect of running tests created from batches on the same Backend as tests created from GUI is prioritization of the tests.
+Test prioritization is another aspect of mixing tests from batches and GUI on the same Backend.
 By default Backend will run tests from GUI (or rather by `start_domain_test`) before test from a batch.
-In this way GUI users that interactively runs a test does not have to wait for a batch to complete.
+In this way interactive GUI users run tests do not have to wait for a batch to complete.
 A large batch might run for days.

 ## Configuration to run batches